zGBzz/zGBzz/README.md

-- 👋 Hi, I’m Gabriel Bastos
+- 👋 Hi, I’m Gabriel
-- 👀 I’m interested in Dev
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Html e Css
 - 📫 How to reach me By email (zgbzinho@gmail.com) or on LINKEDIN (https://www.linkedin.com/in/gabriel-bastos-520a58278/)